christiecamp/personal-slate/README.md

 **INSTRUCTIONS:**

-1. Open the Integrated Terminal and input - node index.
+1. Open the Integrated Terminal and input - **node index**.
 2. Enter the title of your project.
 3. Enter a short description for your project.
 4. List the steps required to install your project.
 5. Explain the project's usage, and provide any screenshot or demo of functionality.
+6. Pick the license used for your project.
-6. List Contributors
+6. List the contributors for your project.
-7. Add any tests used
+7. List any testing, if used, for your project.
-8. Add your GitHub and email address
+8. Add your GitHub and email address.

 ### ![screenshot](./assets/branding/7.png)